code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/bios_vbios.md

     6. Determine which devices are bootable
     7. Initiate the bootstrap sequence

+## VBIOS(Video BIOS)
+  - **What**
+    - (BIOS) of a graphics card or the integrated graphics controller in a computer.
+    - provides a set of video-related functions that are used by programs to access the video hardware.

 ## Boot loader/Bootstrap loader
   - Loads Operating system.
   - Popular boot loaders: GRUB, LILO, Loadlin, SYSLINUX